michael/documents-legacy/2013-01-09-substance-okfn.md

 Anyone can create a free account on the Substance.io server and start publishing their content online in one click straight from the Composer.
 You can think of it as an open document repository from where you will be able to manage your published content, add it to existing networks, find other people’s public documents or export yours in any format imaginable (print, web, tablet, mobile and more).

+### How is it different from Google Docs?

+Unlike Google Docs Substance focuses on structured content composition, leaving the layout part to the system not the user.
+Because of the absence of formatting utilities, it suggests structured, content-oriented writing.
+The Substance Composer is available as Open Source and can be extended by the developer community.
+It’s is intended to be a platform, not a product.
+Moreover, with Substance your data is stored locally, unless you share it with the public or a selected number of people.